j-mendez/dfirestore/README.md

   setTokenFromServiceAccount,
   setTokenFromEmailPassword,
 } from "https://deno.land/x/dfirestore/mod.ts";

-/*
- * CONFIGURATION: Add authentication token for all request.
- * Use one of the `setToken` methods below all configs are optional.
- */

 // Optional: If GoogleService-Info.plist and gcloud installed on machine run to get service token setTokenFromServiceAccount();